 Types of key-person life insurance policies include:

 - Index Universal life insurance

 - Return of Premium (ROP)

 - Whole life insurance

-For most businesses, it seems that the type of life insurance most often used is a term life insurance policy as it provides the death benefit needed at the lowest price.
+For most businesses, the type of life insurance most often used is a term life insurance policy, which provides the death benefit needed at the lowest price.

-If you are in the marijuana industry and need key person coverage, we now have a marijuana-friendly life insurance company available for you.
+If you are in the marijuana industry and need key person coverage, we now have a marijuana-friendly life insurance company available.

-Get a quote today, and we’ll contact you to go over the details and to ensure that you have the right policies in place to protect your business.
+Get a quote today, and we’ll contact you to go over the details and ensure that you have the right policies to protect your business.